andreassjoberg/kettilsas-abc/appointment-booking-calendar/README.txt

 = 1.1.12 =
 * Added access to the calendars for subscribers

+= 1.1.13 =
+* Fixed menu slug to match the plugin name.

 == Upgrade Notice ==

-= 1.1.12 =
+= 1.1.13 =
-* Added access to the calendars for subscribers
+* Fixed menu slug to match the plugin name.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support